jmnobre/BashLib/README.md

 All these utilities support the ```--help``` and ```--version``` options.

 ## Existing Modules
-The following modules are available:
+The following modules are available under the [modules](https://github.com/jmnobre/BashLib/edit/main/modules) folder:
- * xlog.module, which contains a collection of functions that help the creation of a structured log for bash scripts
+ * [xlog.module](https://github.com/jmnobre/BashLib/blob/main/modules/xlog.md), which contains a collection of functions that help the creation of a structured log for bash scripts
- * chkp.module, which offers the possibility for a script to preserve context across multiple executions (e.g. across system restarts)
- * ersc.module, which offers the possibility for a bash script to include any resource in the script body, which can be used at any time.